Ritobroto8826/Expense-Tracking-System/readme.md

 # Expense Management System

 This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
-With this you can track your expenses for a particular day, for a range of date grouped on category or for different months grouped on category.
+With this you can track your expenses for a particular day, for a range of date grouped on category or for different months grouped on category./n
-This has been used with Mysql database
+This has been used with Mysql database so get a expense_database to get the best use of this project.

 ## Project Structure